What to Do If Your Car Was Damaged by a Flood

 If you purchased only your state's minimum required coverage, you may not have comprehensive insurance, meaning you wouldn't be able to get reimbursement for a flood damage claim.
 In this case, you'd have to pay for the cost of repairs out of your own pocket.

-Can I Rely on FEMA after My Car Takes Flood Damage?
+Can I Rely on FEMA After My Car Takes Flood Damage?

 You can't count on FEMA to provide help after your car suffers flood damage.
 FEMA doesn't guarantee assistance after all flooding disasters, and its help can be limited to only certain affected counties after a storm.

 Further, after a flash flood incident, it's probable that you won't get approved if you apply for ONA assistance or an SBA loan.
-So, the best bet is to be equipped with the right kind of car insurance before a flood disaster occurs.
+So, your best bet is to be equipped with the right kind of car insurance before a flood disaster occurs.

 car